szabgab/dancer-spa-book-source/manuscript/hello-world-spa.md

 Inside we can find an anonymous function declared with the `function` keyword.
 It does not expect any parameters, hence the `()` after the word `function`.

-`$.get` is another jQuery exression that sends an asynchronous GET request to the URL provided as the first parameter, in our case to `/api/greeting` on the same server where the page came from.
+`$.get` is another jQuery expression that sends an asynchronous GET request to the URL provided as the first parameter, in our case to `/api/greeting` on the same server where the page came from.
 The second parameter is another anonymous function, the callback function,  that will be called when the response arrives.
 This callback function expects a variable called data that will be filled by the data returned from the server.
 The function does two things.

 The first is to print the received data to the console of the browser.
 We do this only for debugging purposes and to make it easy to see what have we received from the server.
-In the second line we locate the HTML element that has an ID called "result" and in that element we inject the value recived from the server.
+In the second line we locate the HTML element that has an ID called "result" and in that element we inject the value received from the server.
 In this line we already use "data" as a JavaScript object.

 This can be done due to another helper feature of jQuery.
 The "data" passed to the function is the raw string as we received from the server only if we don't get instructions from the server how to treat this data.
 If the server sets the Content-Type of its response to `application/json` then jQuery assumes the returned string is a JSON string and converts it to real JavaScript object before passing it to the callback function.